JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 \subsubsection{Spatial resolution}

 By design, the MRS is spatially and spectrally undersampled in channel 1 and channel 2 \citep{Wells_2015}, which is one of the reasons why dithered observations have always been part of the MRS' planned operational strategy.
-Dithering, i.e. the process of placing the point source at a different location on the detector, allows the observer to mitigate the negative impact on image quality of aliassing due to undersampling.
-It also allows to reduce the impact of transient effects such as cosmic ray hits.
+Dithering, that is to say the process of placing the point source at a different location on the detector, allows the observer to mitigate the negative impact on image quality of aliassing due to undersampling.
+It also allows one to reduce the impact of transient effects such as cosmic ray hits.

 An ideal diffraction limited model of the PSF is provided by WebbPSF \citep{Perrin2012,Perrin2014} which uses wavefront optical path difference (OPD) maps at the \textit{JWST} entrance pupil to generate wavelength-dependent MIRI PSFs.
 An example model at 5~$\mu m$ is shown in Fig.~\ref{fig:mrs_webbpsf}.
-These theoretical models form the basis of the MRS PSF characterization \citep{patapis23_psf}, where we note that the rotation of the MIRI pupil with respect to the \textit{JWST} Optical Telescope Element (OTE) is included, as shown in the top right panel.
-After including the MIRI plus MRS internal wavefront errors (WFE) the intensity at the MRS image slicer and the PSF can be computed in the MRS local coordinates in arcseconds, as shown in the bottom right panel.
+These theoretical models form the basis of the MRS PSF characterization Patapis et al. (in prep.), where we note that the rotation of the MIRI pupil with respect to the \textit{JWST} Optical Telescope Element (OTE) is included, as shown in the top right panel.
+After including the MIRI plus MRS internal wavefront errors (WFEs) the intensity at the MRS image slicer and the PSF can be computed in the MRS local coordinates in arcseconds, as shown in the bottom right panel.

 In Fig.~\ref{fig:psf_fwhm_detector_fit}, a 4-point dither pattern was used to observe an unresolved point source.
-By using (1) the spatial position of each pixel on the sky (see \citep{patapis23_geo}), (2) the source centroid calculated for each dither position, and (3) the signal value in each detector row normalized by the sum of the signal in each row, separate PSF samples can be combined to make a well sampled detector PSF.
+By using (1) the spatial position of each pixel on the sky (see Patapis et al., in prep.), (2) the source centroid calculated for each dither position, and (3) the signal value in each detector row normalized by the sum of the signal in each row, separate PSF samples can be combined to make a well sampled detector PSF.
 In this case, we examine the core of the PSF by choosing the detector slice in the respective dithers that contains the largest integrated signal.
-As the metric of MRS PSF optical quality performance we use the full-width at half-maximum (FWHM) of a 1-dimensional Gaussian kernel which best fits the observed profile when convolved with the WebbPSF model.
+As the metric of MRS PSF optical quality performance we use the full-width at half-maximum (FWHM) of a 1D Gaussian kernel which best fits the observed profile when convolved with the WebbPSF model.